Venn Diagrams in Cambridge IGCSE Mathematics (0580/0607): Shading Regions and Counting Elements Explained

 Worked exam-style stems (how to answer the wording)

-Practising the wording — not just the circles — is what method marks reward.
+Practising the wording — not just the pictures — is what method marks reward.

 When you can recognise the wording instantly, work the full set on the Sets topical past papers and the Venn Diagrams quiz to lock the method in.